ucw9q/restful-api-design-guidelines/README.md

 https://api.superannuation.ato.gov.au
 ```

+The docroot should be considered a “namespace”.
+Namespaces should reflect the consumer's perspective on how a
+resource-oriented API should work, and not necessarily the producer organisations.

 ### Collection
 A collection resource is a server-managed directory of resources.
 Clients may propose new resources to be added to a
 collection.
 However, it is up to the collection to choose to create a new resource, or not.
 A collection resource